IshtiaqueIrteza/Zombie-Run/README.md

 # Zombie-Run
-"Zombie Run/Hour of Rush" is a third person shooting game, made with OpenGL &amp; glut.
+"Zombie Run/Hour of Rush" is a third person shooting game, made with OpenGL &amp; glut, a very basic project in COMPUTER GRAPHICS.
 Tools used :
       #C++ as Programming Language.
       #OpenGL as Graphics API.